PromtEngineer/multimodal_rag/rag_system/README.md

     -   `embedders.py`: Manages the connection to the **LanceDB** vector database and handles the indexing of vector embeddings.
 -   `rag_system/retrieval/`: Contains modules for retrieving and ranking documents.
     -   `retrievers.py`: Implements the logic for searching the vector database to find relevant text and image chunks.
-    -   `reranker.py`: Contains the `QwenReranker` class, which re-ranks the retrieved documents for improved relevance.
+    -   Reranking is handled via ColBERT through the `rerankers` library for improved relevance scoring.
 -   `rag_system/agent/`: Contains the `Agent` loop that interacts with the user and the RAG pipelines.
 -   `rag_system/utils/`: Contains utility clients, such as the `OllamaClient` for interacting with the Ollama server.